elifesciences/sciencebeam-trainer-delft/README.md

 - `data`: data output with features but label being replaced by predicted label
 - `text`: not really a tag output as it just outputs the input text
 - `xml`: uses predicted labels as XML elements
+- `xml_diff`: same as `xml` but it is showing a diff between expected and predicted results

 #### XML Output Example